 Military divorces differ from civilian divorces in significant ways.
 It is essential for military couples to become familiar with the special rules that pertain to military divorces to ensure a smoother divorce process.

-Special Rules for Military Divorces
+Special Rules for Military Divorces in Virginia

 Former military spouses retain full benefits if they have been married to a service member for more than 20 years, if the service member performed 20 years of service, or if there was a 20-year overlap of the marriage and military service.